Home

 Best time: mid-December–mid-April (all year round)

-Every fall and winter, about 20,000 gray whales make a long journey from the Bering Sea and Alaska in the north to Baja California, in the south.
+Every fall and winter, about 20,000 gray whales make a long journey from the Bering Sea and Alaska in the north to Baja California in the south.
 California's coast is a great place to observe this massive migration.
 The whales get so close to the shore that no boat ride is required to observe them.
-Migrating gray whales, dolphins and killer whales can be seen from mid-December through mid-April.
+Migrating gray whales, dolphins, and killer whales can be seen from mid-December through mid-April.
 There are also opportunities to see blue whales, humpbacks, and other whale species outside the migration season.

 Whale Watching on the Mendocino Coast

 Every March, Fort Bragg holds a Whale Festival to mark large pods of gray whales passing down the coast.
 New-born gray whale calves can be seen passing by with their mothers on their way to the rich, cold waters further north.
 This biannual migration is a staggering feat for any animal.
-The journey from the Bering Sea of Alaska to their calving waters in the Sea of Cortez of Mexico's Baja Peninsula is about 10,000 mi (16,000 km) in length, making this trip the longest migration of any mammal.
-They pass the coast of Northern California from December to February and head back north March to May.
+The journey from the Bering Sea of Alaska to calving waters in the Sea of Cortez of Mexico's Baja Peninsula is about 10,000 mi (16,000 km) in length, making this trip the longest migration of any mammal.
+They pass the coast of Northern California from December to February and head back north from March to May.

 Mendocino Coast is a premier whale-watching spot in California, offering many opportunities to observe these giant mammals every morning during migration season.
 There are plenty of whale-watching trails in Mendocino Headlands State Park and around Point Arena Lighthouse.
 The Mendocino coast stretches over 90 mi (145 km) and offers picture-perfect viewing locations that offer vantage points above sea level.